sekelsta/genelib/Readme.md

 "genelib.genetics": For having genes, what a shocker.
 Specify "genomeType" here.
 Required serverside.
 Optionally can be included clientside, if you have a gene interpreter that should run on the client.

-"genelib.grow" replacing "grow": Makes baby animals keep their genes when they grow up.

 "genelib.multiply" replacing "multiply": Allows the entity to create offspring who inherit genes from both parents.
 Again the main affects are serverside, that's where the data goes, and clientside you just need it to show the player the info text.

 "genelib.info", optional: Allows the player to open an info GUI for the animal by looking at it and pressing 'N'.
 This allows them to name the animal and view its parentage.
 Also provides a "Prevent breeding" checkbox which only works if that species's females use the "genelib.multiply" behavior instead of vanilla "multiply".
 This inherits from the nametag behavior, so you'll probably want to use it as `{ code: "genelib.info", showtagonlywhentargeted: true }`.